griffithlab/rnabio.org/_posts/0008-04-01-DE_analysis.md

 Compare the number of layers present before and after merging.
 This is an important step because many of the DE functions use the log normalized data (held in the `data` layer instead of the data kept in the `scale.data` layer.

 Use Seurat's `FeaturePlot` function to color each cell by its Epcam expression on a UMAP.
-FeaturePlot requires at least 2 arguments- the seurat object, and the 'feature' you want to plot.
-The feature can be a gene, PC scores, any of the metadata columns, etc.).
+`FeaturePlot` requires at least 2 arguments- the seurat object, and the 'feature' you want to plot (where a 'feature' can be a gene, PC scores, any of the metadata columns, etc.).
 To customize the `FeaturePlot`, please refer to Seurat's documentation [here](https://satijalab.org/seurat/reference/featureplot)

 ```R
 FeaturePlot(merged, features = 'Epcam')